 Elements of a contract, offer and acceptance, statute of frauds, specific performance and remedies for breach, unauthorized practice of law, commission rules relating to use of adopted forms and owner disclosure requirements.
 Three lecture hours per week.
-Credit: 3 semester hours

 RELE 1315 Property Management